ShevinuM/Sheldon/README.md

 # Sheldon
 Sheldon, the AI-powered chatbot, is here to help you craft an exceptional portfolio.
 From generating customized resumes to answering queries, Sheldon brings his unique personality to assist you in creating a stellar portfolio that stands out.
 Get expert guidance and witty insights from Sheldon for a remarkable portfolio-building experience!

 # Skills
 - Frameworks - NLTK, PyTorch, Flask
 - Languages  - JavaScript, Python, HTML5, CSS3

+# How I Built It

+The Sheldon chatbot project involved the integration of various technologies and a meticulous development process.
+Here's an overview of how the project was built:

+### Dataset Creation
+- During the hackathon, I curated a dataset specifically tailored for portfolio building prompts.
+This dataset served as the foundation for training the chatbot's responses.

+### Deep Learning Algorithm
+- To train the dataset and generate responses, I leveraged an existing deep learning algorithm sourced from an open-source repository.
+The algorithm was carefully chosen, ensuring it was appropriately licensed for personal use.

+### OpenAI Integration
+- The dataset covered a wide range of prompts; however, for prompts that required more context or weren't adequately handled, I made use of the OpenAI API.
+By integrating the API, I could seamlessly generate responses that aligned with the tone and style of the dataset.

+### Backend Development with Flask
+- The core functionality of the application was implemented using the Flask web framework.
+Flask allowed me to handle HTTP requests, route them to the appropriate endpoints, and facilitate seamless communication between the frontend and backend.

+### Frontend User Interface
+- The frontend user interface was built using JavaScript, HTML, and CSS.
+These web technologies were used to create an interactive and visually appealing UI for users to engage with the chatbot.
+The interface enabled smooth communication between the user and the backend Flask server.

+### API Key Management
+- To securely utilize the OpenAI API, I implemented a mechanism for storing the API key.
+Users were instructed to obtain an API key from the OpenAI website and place it in a file called `hidden.txt`.
+This ensured that the API key remained confidential while being easily accessible for the application.

+### Deployment and Testing
+- During development, I thoroughly tested the application locally to ensure its functionality and address any issues or bugs.
+Once satisfied with the results, I deployed the application to a hosting platform to make it accessible to users.

+Throughout the development process, I followed best practices, such as version control using Git, and regularly documented my progress.
+I made sure to adhere to licensing requirements, respect open-source contributions, and maintain clear communication with any external libraries or APIs used.

 ## Installation
 Follow the steps below to set up and run the project: